Can you shunt the trucks so that the Cattle truck and the Sheep truck change places and the Engine is back on the main line?

-What is the best way to shunt these carriages so that each train
+What is the best way to shunt these carriages so that each train can continue its journey?

 10 space travellers are waiting to board their spaceships.
 There are two rows of seats in the waiting room.
 Using the rules, where are they all sitting?
 Can you find all the possible ways?

 Design an arrangement of display boards in the school hall which fits the requirements of different people.

-Can you put the numbers 1 to 8 into the circles so that no consecutive numbers lie anywhere along a continuous straight line?
+Can you put the numbers from 1 to 15 on the circles so that no consecutive numbers lie anywhere along a continuous straight line?

 What is the greatest number of counters you can place on the grid below without four of them lying at the corners of a square?

-Can you put the numbers from 1 to 15 on the circles so that no consecutive numbers are joined by a line.
+Place the numbers 1 to 8 in the circles so that no consecutive numbers are joined by a line.

 Arrange 9 red cubes, 9 blue cubes and 9 yellow cubes into a large 3 by 3 cube.
 No row or column of cubes must contain two cubes of the same colour.